 Banana and Almond Butter

 Along with being a good carbohydrate source, bananas are high in potassium, an electrolyte that is often depleted following sweaty, strenuous running.
 Almond butter provides protein and a small amount of healthy fat, both of which help you feel satisfied for longer and less likely to overeat later in the day.
 Because almond butter is calorie-dense, limit yourself to one tablespoon with your banana.

-Turkey breast is a low-calorie source of protein, with 125 calories and 26 grams of protein in a 3-ounce serving.
+Turkey breast is a low-calorie source of protein, with 100 calories and 16 grams of protein in a 3-ounce serving, according to Nutrition Value.
 Hummus is a flavorful alternative to mayonnaise and contains a small amount of healthy fat to enhance flavor and keep you feeling full.
 Whole-wheat bread provides complex carbohydrates, which release into your bloodstream more slowly than white bread, keeping you satisfied for longer.
 To keep your calories in check, opt for half a sandwich with 2 to 3 ounces of turkey and a thin layer of hummus.

-Weight loss requires you to consume fewer calories than you burn throughout the day.
+Weight loss requires you to consume fewer calories than you burn throughout the day, according to Harvard Health Publishing.
 Account for these post-run snacks in your overall calorie intake and ensure that the portion sizes you choose are appropriate for your overall calorie needs and activity level.
 Nutritious meals and snacks at other times of the day are also essential for an effective weight-loss plan.